KoptevAnton/flower-studio/README.md

 on mobile devices, and also providing support to my colleagues when they faced challenges.

 1. Project Overview:
-    We worked on a web development for a flower studio called "Anemone," employing modern tools like Vite for development and building.
+    We worked on a web development for a flower studio called "Anemone" employing modern tools like Vite for development and building.

 2. Frontend Technologies:
     The project utilized HTML5, CSS, and JavaScript.